 NCACPA is here to help.

-In the throes of the 2017 hurricane season, it’s important to be prepared and aware of the resources available to help victims.
+It’s important to be prepared and aware of the resources available to help victims.

 We will continue to update this page as additional resources and assistance become available.

-The AICPA Tax Teams have compiled comprehensive information about disaster relief and the effects on tax filing and tax planning to help practitioners:
+Below are resources about disaster relief and the effects on tax filing and tax planning to help practitioners:

 - Casualty Loss and Disaster Relief webpage